-- 5) Pipette 1 ml of diluted or undiluted sample into each well and incubate for 1.5 to 5 hours at RT OR overnight at 4 °C. - NOTE: Longer incubations can help maximize the spot signal intensities.
+- 5) Pipette 1 ml of diluted or undiluted sample into each well and incubate for 2.5 to 5 hours at RT OR overnight at 4 °C. - NOTE: One sample can be incubated with all 5 membrane arrays at one time.
+Longer incubations can help maximize the spot signal intensities.
 However, doing so can also increase the background response so complete liquid removal and washing is critical. - 6) Aspirate samples from each well with a pipette.